Core Video Concepts

 When using buffers, it is often useful to manage them in buffer pools.
 A buffer pool allocates a number of buffers that can then be reused as needed.
 The advantage here is that the system doesn’t have to devote extra time allocating and deallocating memory; when you release a buffer, it goes back into the pool.
 You can have pixel buffer pools in main memory and OpenGL buffer pools in video memory.

 You can think of a buffer pool as a small fleet of cars bought for corporate use.
-An employee simply takes a car from the fleet when needed and returns it when she’s done with it.
+An employee simply takes a car from the fleet when needed and returns it when they’re done with it.
 Doing so requires much less overhead than buying and selling a car each time.
 To maximize resources, the number of cars in the fleet can be adjusted based on demand.

 In a similar fashion, you should allocate OpenGL textures using a texture cache, which holds a number of textures that can be reused.